thomasdunlap/ai-ml-challenge-2020/README.md

 ## Registering for the Challenge
-The first task is to register your team for the challenge.
+The 1st task is to register your team for the challenge.
 To do that, follow the instructions on the [challenge website](https://www.challenge.gov/challenge/GSA-artificial-intelligence-AI-machine-learning-ML-challenge/).

 ## Example EULA Documents
 EULA ("yoola") documents are typically received as Microsoft Word or PDF documents.
 Examples of these are available in the [Reference](reference/readme.md) section.